aws-samples/iot-dotnet-publisher-consumer/README.md

 - **Root certificate** - Download from https://www.amazontrust.com/repository/AmazonRootCA1.pem.
 Save this file to 'certificates\AmazonRootCA1.crt'

-###  Converting device certificate from .pem to .pfx
+###  Converting Device Certificate from .pem to .pfx

 In order to establish an MQTT connection with the AWS IoT platform, the root CA certificate, the private key of the thing, and the certificate of the thing/device are needed.
 The .NET cryptographic APIs can understand root CA (.crt), device private key (.key) out-of-the-box.
 It expects the device certificate to be in the .pfx format, not the .pem format.
 Hence we need to convert the device certificate from .pem to .pfx.